JRCSTU/wltp/README.rst

         $ python setup.py nosetests --with-coverage --cover-package wltp.model,wltp.experiment --cover-min-percentage=80

     ..
-Note:: You can enter just: ``python setup.py nosetests`` and the above cmd-line will run automatically, due to the contents of the ``setup.cfg`` file.
+Note:: You can enter just: :samp:`python setup.py nosetests` and the above cmd-line will run automatically, due to the contents of the :file:`setup.cfg` file.

 4. If you made a rather important modification, update also the :doc:`CHANGES` file and/or other documents (i.e. README.rst).
-To see the rendered results of the documents, issue the following commands and read the result html-file at ``build/sphinx/html/index.html``:
+To see the rendered results of the documents, issue the following commands and read the result html at :file:`build/sphinx/html/index.html`:

     .. code-block:: console